mattruzicka/evolvable/README.md

 ### EvolvableClass#find_genes(key)

 Returns an array of genes that have the given key.
-Gene keys are defined in the [EvolvableClass.gene_space](#evolvableclassgene_space) method.
+Gene keys are defined in the [EvolvableClass.search_space](#evolvableclasssearch_space) method.
 In the Melody example above, the key for the note genes would be `:notes`.
 The following would return an array of them: `note_genes = melody.find_genes(:notes)`

 ### EvolvableClass#find_gene(key)